 OAR's programs combine the organization and planning

 of OAR's small staff with the efforts and talents of its members.
-A commitment to maintaining and improving the Assabet's

 Volunteer Water Quality Monitoring